Feng-peng-Li/FengpengLi/index.md

 <div class="recent-news-scroll" markdown="1">

 - **2026-03** Our team wins the 6th place (6/511) at the NTIRE @ CVPR 2026: Robust AI-Generated Image Detection in the Wild Challenge.
-- **2026-02** One paper on image forensics accepted to CVPR 2026 Highlight.
+- **2026-02** One paper on image forensics accepted to CVPR 2026.
 See you in Denver!
 - **2026-01** Two papers on LLM unlearning and diffusion model concept erasure accepted to ICLR 2026.
 See you in Rio de Janeiro!
 - **2025-06** One paper on adversarial training accepted to IEEE TIFS.
 - **2025-06** Pass my PhD qualifying exam.
 - **2025-05** One paper on learning with noisy labels accepted to IJCV.
-- **2025-02** One paper on font watermarking accepted to IEEE TMM.
-- **2025-01** Start remote research at TMLR Group with Dr. Qizhou Wang and Prof. Bo Han.
 - **2024-09** One paper on adversarial training accepted to NeurIPS 2024.
 - **2024-09** Our team wins the championship (1/706) at the Global Multimedia Deepfake Detection Challenge (Image Track) at the 2024 Inclusion Conference on the Bund.
-- **2024-08** Start my PhD journey at the University of Macau.
 - **2023-12** One paper on learning with noisy labels accepted to AAAI 2024 Oral (2.2%).

 </div>